-Jackson is a town famous for its ski resorts.
-It is also popular destination because of its close proximity to Yellowstone and Grand Teton National Parks.
+Jackson, Wyoming is a town famous for its ski resorts.
+However, it is also a popular destination because of its’ close proximity to Yellowstone and Grand Teton National Parks.
 Another popular tourist attraction in the area is the National Elk Refuge.
 We decided to take a day trip from Idaho primarily to take one of the Elk Refuge Sleigh rides.
 The National Elk Refuge is a winter habit for elk.
 The elk come down from the mountains because they don’t want to dig through more than 2 inches of snow to look for food.
 Then, they are free to leave to go back into the mountains when the snow melts.

 All of the sudden a lot of snow began to fall.
 It is funny how fast the weather changes out West!
 We decided to head out before the snow began to pile up.
 We didn’t want to take any chances of possible road closures.
 The scenery on the way back was spectacular with the snow covered mountains and pine trees.
-It was a fun day out; however, I was a little disappointed as the town of Jackson was a bit quieter and less touristy than I had expected.
+It was a fun day out; however, I was a little disappointed in Jackson as it was a bit quieter and less touristy than I had expected.
 I am hoping to visit Jackson Hole sometime this spring to ride the tram, and possibly do some biking or hiking in the area.